 How do people get so confused?

 Typical industry pricing is very tricky.
-With most providers, there are a ton of different fees and a number of tiers; pricing depends on the type of card you take and how you take it.
+With most providers, there are a ton of different fees and a number of tiers.
+Pricing depends on the type of card you take and how you take it.
 We scrapped that whole system last year.

 Just last week we had someone using another merchant services provider who thought they were paying 1.5% actually have zero transactions going through at that rate.
 And their next tier was 2.5%, but they had zero transactions going through on that rate.
 It turns out 100% of their transactions were going through a 6.5% rate, and they hadn’t looked at that in years.
 In a few hours, we were able to save them $1,500/month.
-That’s a lot of money, and we have hundreds of stories like that.
+That’s a lot of money.
+We have hundreds of stories like that.

 We’re not just slapping the name “Halo” on our business and in our logo.
 This is my calling in life, and everyone on our team is just as passionate about serving Christ as I am.
 We know we could boost revenue by charging more than we need to, but we never have and never will, and that’s why we have a 96% retention rate.